Certification - Shared Lives

 On this occasion we advised the GP to return the forms with "I know of no reason why this person should not be involved with the Shared Lives Scheme" which the GP could attest to.
 The GP made no charge.

-After some correspondance it seemed that Hampshire CC would have liked a detailed report (similar to the Ofsted report we do for child minders).
+After some correspondence it seemed that Hampshire CC would have liked a detailed report (similar to the Ofsted report we do for child minders).

 Our advice is that any Local Authority requesting an opinion should be clear about the information it is seeking (responsibilities of the role including physical, emotional, psychological and ethical) and should expect to pay for the report or better still, employ an appropriately qualified occupational health assessor to make this judgement.